jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 ## 6. Respectful to others time

-Not only is your time valuable, but the people you meet too.
-Conversations will run short sometimes, but it's okay to keep the conversations short.
-You can always follow up throughout the day.
-If you want to continue the conversation, but you want to meet more people -- ask about lunch plans or evening plans.
+Not only is your time valuable, but so is the time of the people you meet.
+Conversations may run short but it's okay to keep the conversations short, as there are so many others you still can meet.
+You can always follow up throughout the day with those you already met, and I encourage you to do so.

 ## 7. Set conference goals